murrlincoln/PrescryptivePOC/README.md

 - Working frontend with buttons and conditional rendering
 - Some bugs and WIP items that were found along the way

-### Beta (in-progress)
+### Beta (Complete)
-- Deployment on Mumbai (Polygon) testnet
+- Deployment on Mumbai (Polygon) testnet (Not done since testnet stablecoins could not be found, but the rails are there)
 - Events and emits (Solidity) and event listeners (frontend)
 - Aave integration
-- Frontend with better UI and greater automation (no more button clicking to confirm role)
+- Frontend with better UI and greater automation

 ### Proof of Concept Release
 - Deployment on Polygon mainnet